billkarsh/TPrime/README.md

 SpikeGLX is a recording system that acquires data from multiple asynchronous data streams.
 To align these streams, during recording, one channel in each stream records a (1Hz, 50% duty cycle) squarewave from a common generator.
-In post processing. event times from stream A can be referenced to a nearby rising edge.
+In postprocessing, event times from stream A can be referenced to a nearby rising edge.
 That same edge can be located in stream B.

 TPrime takes tables of edge times from A and B, and tables of event times